ZaRdEr15/cpp-blackjack/README.md

 - [ ] Add betting
 - [ ] Add split action
 - [ ] Add insurance (only if up card is an ace)
+- [ ] Add a graphical interface using raylib

 ## License
 Distributed under MIT License.
 See LICENSE for more information.